prosociallearnEU/cf-nodejs-client/README.md

 #### Note: This package is not ready for a production App yet.

-This project tries to provide a client library to interact with Cloud Foundry REST API. http://apidocs.cloudfoundry.org/ the client provides objects to retrieve information about the following concepts:
+This project provides a client library to interact with Cloud Foundry REST API. http://apidocs.cloudfoundry.org/ the client provides objects to retrieve information about the following concepts:

 * Apps